Harare City Council

 The Harare City Council is the local governing body of Harare, the capital of Zimbabwe.
 It is composed of 46 councillors, each representing a different ward.
 It is headed by the mayor of Harare, who is assisted by a deputy mayor.
-The current mayor is Jacob Mafume of the Citizens Coalition for Change (CCC), and the deputy mayor is Luckson Mukunguma of the Movement for Democratic Change Alliance (MDC A).
+The current mayor is Ian Makone of the Citizens Coalition for Change (CCC), and the deputy mayor is Kudzai Mazhombe.

 Current councillors

 The following is a list of Harare city councillors since the 2018 election.